Paouky/paouky-docs/docs/about-grin/proof-of-work.md

 #### Inevitability

 There’s increasingly more evidence that ASICs are inevitable, as dedicated hardware will always have ways in which it can improve upon general purpose hardware.
-While it’s possible to make ASIC manufacturing more difficult, over a long period it is likely to end up as a centralizing force in it self, as it makes the chain vulnerable to secret ASIC operations[^3].
+While it *is* possible to make ASIC manufacturing more difficult, over a long period it is likely to end up as a centralizing force in it self, as it makes the chain vulnerable to secret ASIC operations[^3].

 [^1]: [Cuckoo Cycle](https://github.com/tromp/cuckoo)